-Recognising An Emotionally Abusive Relationship Took Time But It Was Worth It
+Recognising An Emotionally Abusive Relationship Took Time

 It can take so long to recognise you’re in an emotionally abusive relationship.
 It’s not you.
 It’s them, says Diane.

 I never thought I would let myself be in an abusive relationship, until with a jolt I realised I’d already been in one.

 It was 2005.
 I was 19, at university and living away from home for the first time.
 I had never had what I would call a “proper” relationship before.
 Sure, I’d dated several people but had never been in a committed relationship.

 In the January I started speaking to a particular guy online.
 These were the days before Facebook and Twitter – before Myspace, even.
 This was the era of Faceparty.
 We started chatting online about our shared love of music, and how we both loved similar bands.
 We spoke to each other daily, for hours on end, until a chance encounter in a club started a chain of events which ended up with us dating.